Reflection on the Year

 Survive or Thrive?
 Skills for life and work:

-Start the week as you mean to go on!
-Join Julie for a free half-hour session where we will warm up physically and energetically then take a short time to quieten our minds with some meditation.
-The sessions start on Monday 4 September.
-Please be prompt, as Julie will need to let you into the building.
+Join me for a free half-hour session where we will warm up physically and energetically then take a short time to quieten our minds with some meditation.
+Please contact me if you wish to join these sessions, as you will need to be let into the building.

 Many of us spend several hours each day seated in front of a computer.
 It is, of course, important to make sure your work stations are set up optimally.
 However, it is possible to misuse your body, however fancy your chair, and this can lead to back aches, headaches and repetitive strain injury.